localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ localstack pod load reproducible-ml
 {{< / command >}}

-The `load` command will retrieve the content of our Cloud Pod named `reproducible-ml` from the LocalStack Pod's platform and load it into our running LocalStack instance.
+The `load` command will retrieve the content of our Cloud Pod named `reproducible-ml` from the LocalStack platform and inject it into our running LocalStack instance.
 Upon successfully loading the Cloud Pod, the Lambda function can be invoked again, and the log output should be the same as before.

 LocalStack Cloud Pods also feature different merge strategies to merge the state of a Cloud Pod with the current LocalStack instance.
 You can use the `--merge` flag to specify the merge strategy.
 The available merge strategies are: